 However, don’t rehearse what you are going to say word-for-word.
 You don’t want to sound like you are reading from a script.
 This may come off like you don’t care about the situation or the individual involved.
 You know the people who work for you, so you should know how to approach a tough situation with each one.

 Think about what the other person may say or how they might react to the information given to them.
 Practice how you might diffuse the situation if it turns volatile.

 If you go in unprepared you could end up with a disastrous situation.
 But, if you have a plan, it is much more likely to go smoothly and result in a constructive conversation.

 When beginning your conversation, don’t waste time with small talk and pleasantries.

 Odds are the other person who knows they are getting a reprimand of some sort.
 Don’t beat around the bush.
 These conversations are hard enough without muddling the issue.
 This conversation should be a time to provide some clarity about an issue and determine a solution.

 You cannot do either of these things if you fail to get to the point.

 You may feel like if you come right out with the criticism it may come off mean, but it doesn’t have to.
-In fact, it is often crueler to make the other person wait.
+It is often crueler to make the other person wait.
 So, be straight forward, but kind.
 Honesty is often the best way to deliver criticism.

 Even if you are expecting a conversation to result in conflict, you should be kind and respectful to the other person right from the beginning.